 by Armor Venue

-Men’s Medieval Black Lace-up Leg Pirate Pants
+Men’s Medieval Black Lace-Up Leg Pirate Pants

 Three Different Styles

 The pants on the far left are tight fitting, the pants in the middle, and the pants on the far right are loose fitting.
 They all have elastic waistbands.
 I favor the pair in the middle as they are made in the USA and are 60% cotton, and the other two pairs are rayon.
-However, the pair on the left have a slim cut with legs tapering to the ankles making this pair easier to slide into a pair of boots.
+However, the pair on the left has a slim cut with legs tapering to the ankles making this pair easier to slide into a pair of boots.

-Men’s Medieval Renaissance Lace-up Leg Pirate Pants
+Men’s Medieval Renaissance Lace-Up Leg Pirate Pants

 Men’s Black Side Lace-up Leather Trouser Pants

 The side lace-ups on these genuine leather pants are adjustable for a perfect fit and make a great look for a pirate costume.
+I recommend not tucking in the pirate shirt.
+Leave it out then cinch an o-ring belt at the waist.
+This way, the sewn on modern pockets won’t show.

 Genuine Black Leather Pirate Costume Pants